FiddleBop's logo

 Amplifying an acoustic nylon-string rhythm guitar

 There’s more.
 Jo sometimes strums her guitar, at other times she uses fingerstyle picking.
 Each of these requires a notably different EQ and volume setting.
 She swaps between these settings by means of an Artec footswitch on her pedalboard, which switches her guitar’s output to one or other of the two channels of her Headway Shire King 60 backline amp.
 Each channel on the Headway has a different EQ and volume setting.
-The amplified output from her Headway is a blend of these two channels (only one of which is in use at any time, however.)
+The amplified output from her Headway comes from these two channels (only one of which is in use at any time, however.)

-The Headway is always positioned behind Jo, and it functions as a monitor both for Jo and for the rest of the band.
-And if we are playing in anything but a tiny venue, the Headway’s Line Out signal goes to a mono DI box (a Behringer Ultra DI 100) which then routes Jo’s guitar sound to one channel of the front-of-house PA system.
+The Headway SK-60 is always positioned behind Jo, and it functions as a monitor both for Jo and for the rest of the band.
+And if we are playing in anything but a tiny venue, the Headway’s Effects Out signal (both channels, post-EQ but not affected by the Headway's master volume control) goes to a mono DI box (a Behringer Ultra DI 100) which then routes Jo’s guitar sound to one channel of the front-of-house PA system.

 Amplifying an acoustic violin

-Dave's acoustic violin is (probably) German, (probably) about 100 years old.
+Dave's well-used acoustic violin is (probably) German, (probably) about 100 years old.
 I have owned it for many years[3].
-During Covid lockdown — what else was there to do? — Richard (aka Titch) of Sonic Violins installed a piezo bridge and an internal battery-driven pre-amplifier.
-This works brilliantly!
-However, as with any amplified acoustic instrument, the violin can still generate feedback if it picks up its own amplified sound.
+During Covid lockdown — what else was there to do?
+Apart from walk on our beautiful hill, of course — Richard (aka Titch) of Sonic Violins installed a piezo bridge and an internal battery-driven pre-amplifier.
+This works well.
+But as with any amplified acoustic instrument, the violin can still generate feedback if it picks up its own amplified sound.
 So I avoid in-front monitoring i.e. sound which comes from the front of the stage back towards me.
-Instead I — and the rest of the band — rely on hearing the sound from my Headway Shire King 60 backline amplifier.
+Instead I — and the rest of the band — rely on hearing my violin's sound from my Headway Shire King 60 backline amplifier.
+Which, like Jo's backline amp, is positioned behind me.

 Fretless electric bass amplification

-Just like the keyboard setup, the bass sound goes to a front-of-house PA via a Behringer Ultra DI 100, which is connected between the bass and the monitor.
+Bass sound goes to the front-of-house PA via a Behringer Ultra DI 100, which is connected between the bass and the B210D monitor.

 Summary and more

-Yup, amplification for FiddleBop ranges from “easy and straightforward” for the keyboard and bass; through “reasonably easy” for the violin; all the way through to “rather difficult” for the guitar.
+Yup, amplification for FiddleBop ranges from “easy and straightforward” for the bass; through “reasonably easy” for the violin; all the way through to “rather difficult” for the guitar.
 It has taken some time and experimentation to get our setup working well, but it was — for sure! — worth the effort.
-Probably it would have been even trickier if we had a drummer: since we don't, we can keep sound levels low on stage, and so minimize the risk of feedback.
+Probably it would have been even trickier if we had a drummer: since we don't, we can keep sound levels low on stage, and so minimize the risk of feedback from the acoustic instruments.

 By the way, the various makes and models of equipment mentioned here are just our choices.
 We like 'em but you might well choose something different.
 No problem 😃.